AbelHristodor/AbelHristodor.github.io/_posts/2024-09-11-securing-docker-containers.md

 CMD ["./myapp"]
 ```

 In this example, the Go application is built in the first stage (`builder`), and the final image contains only the compiled binary and necessary runtime dependencies.
-By excluding development dependencies, you reduce the image size and potential vulnerabilities.
+By **excluding development dependencies**, you reduce the image size and potential vulnerabilities.

 ---

 #### 3. **Implement Health Checks in the Dockerfile**

 To ensure your application is running correctly, Docker provides a [HEALTHCHECK](https://docs.docker.com/reference/dockerfile/#healthcheck) directive in the [Dockerfile](https://docs.docker.com/reference/dockerfile/).
-Health checks periodically test the status of a running container and can help identify when an application is unresponsive or failing.
+Health checks periodically test the **status** of a running container and can help identify when an application is *unresponsive* or *failing*.

-Here’s how you can add a health check to your Dockerfile:
+Here’s how you can add a health check to your `Dockerfile`:

 ```dockerfile
 # Dockerfile